Ironraptor3/mkdocs_template/README.md

 Python is used as the means of showing the wiki locally; getting custom themes; and running various utility scripts within the wiki.
 Get it here: [Python](https://www.python.org/downloads/).

+While installing, be sure to check the box to **"Add Python to Environment Variables"**.
+If you do not check this box, you may re-open the Python installer > Click Modify > Add Python to Environment Variables.

 Open up your **command prompt** after installing Python (application called cmd).
 The pip module this library uses to show the wiki is called *mkdocs*.

 There are going to be two ways to use Python from here: the easy way and the *right but not necessary* way.
 If you are a beginner, just stick with